Kalkihe/Deminder/Documentation/SoftwareRequirementSpecification.md

 ### 3.1.2 Edit deadline

 Edit an existing deadline.
-Change the title, due date, the description, add, delete or check substasks as finished and edit if it is a reacurring deadling.
-Or completely delete the deadline.
+Change the title, due date, the description, add, delete or check substasks as finished, or completely delete the deadline.
 Then save the edited deadline on the users phone or delete the deadline.

 [Here](./Use-Cases/UC_Manage_deadline/manageDeadlineUsecase.md) you can find the use-case specification for managing a deadline.